SE400-P11-PMCL/jenkins-pipeline/README.md

 ## Prerequisites

-- Docker and Docker Compose are installed on your system.
+- Docker and Docker Compose are installed on your system
 - You have a GitHub repository that contains the code and Dockerfile for your application.
 - You have a Docker Hub account for pushing Docker images.